ModelEarth/localsite/start/steps/README.md

 <!-- Activate GitHub Pages so we can preview your contributions. -->

-Now you can open our Active Projects page at: [localhost:8887/io](http://localhost:8887/io/)
+Now you can open our Projects page at: [localhost:8887/projects](http://localhost:8887/projects/)

 If you encounter a broken link locally, view the page at [model.earth](https://model.earth/) or clone one of the [additional repos](https://github.com/modelearth/).